CityOfLosAngeles/angeleno-my-account/README.md

 If you're using a cloud function without authorization, you will not need the Service Account variables, but the code will have to be modified.

 The cloud functions being used can be found in the `functions` directory.
 To run them locally, you can find instructions [here](https://firebase.google.com/docs/functions/local-emulator).
 Once you have the functions running locally, you'll have to update the code in the locations where the request is sent so that it points to your emulator.

+#### Commands
+- flutter run -d chrome --web-port=50601 --dart-define-from-file=.env (You can change the web port)
+- firebase emulators:start --only functions